pipe-cd/pipecd/docs/content/en/docs-dev/user-guide/event-watcher.md

 +        image: gcr.io/pipecd/helloworld:v0.2.0
 ```

-NOTE: Keep in mind that it may take a little while because Piped periodically fetches the new events from the control-plane.
+NOTE: Keep in mind that it may take a little while because Piped periodically fetches the new events from the Control Plane.
 You can change its interval according to [here](/docs/operator-manual/piped/configuring-event-watcher/#optional-settings-for-watcher).

 ### [optional] Using labels
 Event watcher is a project-wide feature, hence an event name is unique inside a project.
 That is, you can update multiple repositories at the same time if you use the same event name for different events.